 How to Submit Your Service Substitution Request

-If a service substitution results in a decreased pre-discount price, the service substitution request will be considered a request for modification of the funding commitment, just as though the applicant submitted an FCC Form 500 (Funding Commitment Adjustment Request Form).
+If a service substitution results in a decreased pre-discount price, the service substitution request will be considered a request for modification of the funding commitment.
 Therefore, when USAC approves a service substitution request that includes a cost decrease, we will adjust the commitment for the affected funding request to reflect the decreased pre-discount cost.

 Service Substitution Review